Skip to main content

 If you are to receive outpatient services that require prior authorization from your insurance plan you will need to inform your physician’s office of this requirement.
 Your physician’s office will need to complete this process prior to you receiving the services.

-Inpatient Scheduled
+Inpatient scheduled

 If you are to receive a scheduled inpatient procedure or are an obstetrical patient you will need to inform your physician’s office if your insurance plan requires prior authorization.
 Your physician’s office will need to complete this process prior to you receiving the services.

-Inpatient Unscheduled
+Inpatient unscheduled

 When you have an unexpected inpatient hospital admission our Quality Review Department will contact your insurance company to complete the prior authorization process for you.